 Such software was often complex, byzantine, and crumbled with additional features no one used or understood.
 Eventually, tech developments swang in the opposite direction, giving us the latter category of super specialised tools that offered solutions to single problems.

 These apps were easier to use and to understand but there was a downside: users were burdened with multiple non-integrated tools that didn’t speak to one another, creating redundancies and inefficiencies.

-Today’s crop of technological tools offer financial advisers modern solutions that learn from these limitations of the past.
+Today’s crop of technological tools offers financial advisers modern solutions that learn from these limitations of the past.

 These days, apps go through a rigorous process of product design that clearly identifies a problem and validates the proposed solution with real users.

-From the beginning, they are engineered as true SaaS solutions that easily scale up as their users / firms require.
-Products are no longer built and sealed in a bubble; they are designed to connect and communicate with one another, allowing for a more seamless user experience, saving time and money.
+From the beginning, they are engineered as true SaaS solutions that easily scale up as their users/firms require.
+Products are no longer built and sealed in a bubble; they are designed to connect and communicate with one another, allowing for more seamless user experiences, saving time and money.

 And the new thinking is not limited to what’s under the hood: apps are now designed to be quick to adopt, as well as easy to use and to pay for.
 New tech strives for simplicity with a focus on user-friendly UX and streamlined UI with copy that avoids reliance on industry jargon.